acquia/blt/README.md

 * Provide tools that automate much of the setup and maintenance work for projects
 * Document and enforce Drupal standards and best practices via default configuration, automated testing, and continuous integration

-It scope is discretely defined.
+Its scope is discretely defined.
 It is *not* intended to provide:

 * Drupal application features (e.g., workflow, media, layout, pre-fabbed content types, etc.)
 * A local hosting environment